pengdonna/codex_vitae/template.md

 __________________________________

 # Meta-beliefs
-Beliefs about beliefs, including where they originate and the applicaiton of these beliefs.
+Beliefs about beliefs, including where they originate and the application of these beliefs.

 1. My existing beliefs are mental models that, for me, sufficiently explain my perceived experiences